 6 Secrets to Get the Best Photos for Your Wedding

-Wedding photos are truly magical.
+Whether it’s just a simple photo of a couple with their families and friends or a romantic image of their first kiss on a background of colorful wedding sparklers–wedding photos are always genuinely magical.
 Not only can they transport you back to another time, but they can also serve as a window to your rawest emotions.

 1. Develop a Relationship With Your Photographer

 Your photographer isn’t the only person separating you from taking the best photos.
-If you’re not used to being in front of a camera, it may take some time for you to loosen up.
-It’s a good idea to meet with your photographer before your big day, so you can see if you jive with them.
+If you’re not used to being in front of a camera, loosening up may take some time.
+It’s a good idea to meet with your photographer before your big day to see if you jive with them.

-This meeting can give you the opportunity to look over the photographer’s portfolio and go over shots you want to take.
-If you want a specific style or location, discuss these details, as well.
+This meeting can allow you to review the photographer’s portfolio and the shots you want to take.
+If you want a specific style or location, discuss these details.

 2. Consider How You Want to Display Your Photos